-As part of our Electricity Distribution Code review 2019, we are reviewing technical standards within the Electricity Distribution Code, such as the voltage standards.
+As part of our Electricity Distribution Code review 2019, we have reviewed the technical standards within the Electricity Distribution Code, such as the voltage standards.

 Technical standards in the Electricity Distribution Code (2019 review)